 Threat Intelligence is derived from continuously analyzing extremely large amounts of data with the goal of organizing and adding context to actual cyber threat activities, trends and attacks.
 Threat intelligence can come from external threat intelligence feeds, internal networks, analyzing past attacks, and human research.
 The best threat intelligence is typically gathered by always-on active sensors otherwise known as threat feeds.

-When threat intelligence is leveraged businesses can use it to proactively update their endpoint and network security in real-time without the need of manually updating network security environments.
+When threat intelligence is used businesses can proactively update their endpoint and network security in real-time without the need of manually updating network security environments.
 When one endpoint device encounters a threat, that intelligence can automatically update the greater threat intelligence network.
 This allows organizations to continuously stay ahead of cyber threats and cyber criminals while adding more certainty that they're protected from the latest cyber attacks.

 Top threat intelligence feeds can have hundreds of millions of devices acting as security sensors that feed threat intelligence to all users that subscribe to that feed.
 Hundreds of thousands of security updates per day can occur automatically and seamlessly to end users and networks.